kensanata/phoebe/README.md

 ## What is Titan?

 Titan is a companion protocol to Gemini: it allows clients to upload files to Gemini sites, if servers allow this.
-On the Gemini Wiki, you can edit "raw" pages.
+On Phoebe, you can edit "raw" pages.
 That is, at the bottom of a page you'll see a link to the "raw" page.
 If you follow it, you'll see the page content as plain text.
 You can submit a changed version of this text to the same URL using Titan.
 There is more